i-on-project/teams/docs/api/resources/home.md

 #### Home Student

-Request for home page of the Student.
+Request for home page of the Student, that shows all the classrooms that the student belongs.

 ```http
 GET /api